Indian banking NPAs

 Master of Laws — advanced specialisation, jurisprudence, and research-led legal scholarship.

-Postgraduate Diploma in Management with Finance specialisation — corporate finance, valuation, securities, and capital markets at one of India's top business schools.
+Postgraduate Diploma in Management with Finance specialisation — corporate finance, valuation, securities, and capital markets at XLRI Jamshedpur.

 Investment Structuring